MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 ## Timer and Score

-To display the game timer and player score, we use four 7-segment displays, each driven by a Binary-Coded Decimal (BCD) value, since humans naturally count in base-10.
+To display the game timer and player score, we use four 7-segment displays, each driven by a Binary-Coded Decimal (BCD) value since humans naturally count in base-10.
 Below is a detailed implementation:

 ### Game Timer